lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

    | Error e -> sprintf "Attempt to access error Result: %A." e |> failwith
 ```

-Note that these functions are all generic, so you'll only have to create a handful of them per primitive type, and as you can see their code is extremely succint.
+Note that these functions generic, so you'll only have to create a handful of them per primitive type, and as you can see their code is very succint.
+Usually, you'll be omitting the `'text` type parameter, meaning you'll be mostly calling `Text.ofstring s` instead of `Text.ofString<Tweet> s`.
 Of course you could use `Block.validate` and `Block.unwrap` directly in your code, but I find it much nicer to use your own, especially for `string` where you may want to trim and check for blanks before attempting to create a block.
 Similarly, the example types above all refer to an `IText` interface, but the actual interface in the library is `IBlock<'primitive, 'error>`.
 Again, you could use it directly, but your type declarations are much cleaner if you declare the following interface:

 ```fsharp
 type IText = inherit IBlock<string, TextError>